Skip to Content

 Step 3: Legalizing your documents

 If your document is destined for a non-apostille member country, the final step of the process is to submit your apostilled criminal record check to the embassy or consulate of the country where you will be going.
-Once the consular staff confirms that your criminal record check meets all their requirements they will place a stamp, sticker, or certificate directly on your document, confirming it has been legalized.
+Once the consular staff confirms that your criminal record check meets all their requirements they will proceed with the legalization.
 Your document is now ready to be submitted in a foreign country.

 Where can I find more info on the apostille of a Canadian criminal record check?